Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 3

 toy treat them carelessly and it finish

-no second changes. —
+no second chances. —

 Mail has been coming fairly regularly